glindberg2000/ella-ai/DEVELOPMENT.md

 #### Next Steps
 - Decide and implement the method for integrating user-specific data into MemGPT.
+- Completed the user specific data injection into the MemGPT wrapper.
 - Continue testing and refining the integration of Google Calendar, Twilio, and Gmail.
 - Monitor the MemGPT team’s response to the issue with the Groq backend and implement a fix once available.